-- Particles don't disappear or get created; their arrangements change. - All the matter must be accounted for.
-Matter does not turn into or appear from energy. - There is no change in mass when a substance moves in and out of the gas state.
+- particles don't disappear or get created; their arrangements change. - all the matter must be accounted for.
+Matter does not turn into or appear from energy. - there is no change in mass when a substance moves in and out of the gas state.

-Read each of the closed system scenarios at this link: https://docs.google.com/ document/d/18761kinKEgWrZfxDRNFrV- UINhGSjrQ6IXEtlkLXWkw/edit?usp=sharing
+Read each of the closed system scenarios in the link:

+https://docs.google.com/document/d/18761kinKEgWrZfxDRNFrV-UINhGSjrQ6lXEtIkLXWkw/edit?usp=sharing

-There may appear to be an apparent change in mass but reflect on the scenario to determine an alternative hypothesis that explains what is happening
+There may appear to be an apparent change in mass, but reflect on the scenario to determine an alternative hypothesis to explain what is happening.